 ASC 718-10 requires that we estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
-The fair value of the award is recognized as an expense over the requisite service periods in our statements of comprehensive loss.
+The fair value of the award is recognized as an expense over the requisite service periods in our Consolidated Statements of Operations.
 We recognize stock-based award forfeitures as they occur, rather than estimate by applying a forfeiture rate.